-The South Bend D.C.E.
-(Di-MODELUN versified Cooperative Education) students elected their class officers during the first of the school United Nations, the urgent need year.
-Prior to the elections, each of the 36 members gave a summary his job training station. of

-Following are the 1966-67 South seniors who are planning to start Bend Riley D.C.E. officers: Cheri college next fall.
-Bosell, president; Cheriisa junior who is training to become a dental assistant; Janice Banack, vice president; Janice is a senior training to become a lab technician. help prepare students for scientific Pat Herring, a senior, is secretary; Pat is training to be a and electronics. secretary; Vicki Hine, a senior. treasurer; Vicki is training is to become a meat cutter.
+D.C.E. elects officers Lockheed offers The South Bend D.C.E.
+(Diversified Cooperative Education) students elected their class ofyear.
+Prior to the elections, each of the 36 members gave a summary of his job training station.
+Following are the 1966-67 South Bend Riley D.C.E. officers: Cheri Bosell, president; Cheriisa junior who is training to become a dental the fields of engineering and sciassistant; Janice Banack, vice president; Janice is a senior training to become a lab technician.
+Pat Herring, a senior, is secretary; Pat is training to be a and electronics. secretary; Vicki Hine, a senior, to become a meat cutter.
 Mark flected by school grades and by the Kroll is sergeant at arms.
 Mark student's participation in school is a senior who is training in the and community activities.
 The field of carpeting.
-Kern Kork- scholarships provide free tuition house, a senior, is the program and \$500. a year for personal exchairman; Kern is training to bepenses at a major college or unicome a chef.
+Kern Kork- scholarships provide free tuition house, a senior, is the program and \$500. a year for personal exchairman; Kern is training to become a chef. leadership clinic on Oct.

-Riley D.C.E. participated in a colleges have early deadlines for leadership clinic on Oct.
 15 at the filing of applications, Mrs. Purdue University.
 Riley members Hammond urges students who are who attended were Kern Kork- interested to contact the guidance house, Cheri Bosell, and Janice office as soon as possible.
 Banacki.
 Oct.
-22 marked the VICA (Vocational Industrial Clubs of America) state elections which were held in Indianapolis.
-Attending as Leslie Hughes, Frederick Moses, Riley delegates were Jill Ledly, Jan Probost, Joe Lindsey, Mark Kroll, and Janice Banacki.
-Participating as candidates for offices were Cheri Bosell and Kern Korkhouse.
+22 marked the VICA (Vocational Industrial Clubs of America) state elections which were Jan Probost, Joe Lindsey, Mark Kroll, and Janice Banacki.
+Par-Korkhouse.
+H.S. inducts 39 (Cont. from page 1) Thomas Manges.